scottyoon221/selenium-sample/README.md

 1. Selnium hub makes handshakes with nodes.
 2. Execute testNG XML file to run tests.
 3. Selnium hub receives tests then distribute it to appropriate nodes.
-4. Nodes receives tests then executes tests.
+4. Nodes receives tests then launch tests against browser(s).
 5. Once tests are completed, report file is generated.

 ### Version of Development Platform, Tools and Libraries: